Kingsley, Kentucky

 Kingsley is a home rule-class city in Jefferson County, Kentucky, United States.
-The population was 381 as of the 2010 census, down from 428 at the 2000 census.
+As of the 2020 census, Kingsley had a population of 397.
 It is a suburb of Louisville.

 History

 Many years ago the community was part of Farmington, the once sprawling farm of the Speed family.
 On March 1, 1924, developer C.C.
 Hieatt purchased 46.063 acre off Taylorsville Road and created the subdivision of Kingsley as an extension of the Strathmoor neighborhood.
 On December 21, 1939, Kingsley was incorporated as a 6th-class city.

 Geography

 Kingsley is located 6 mi southeast of downtown Louisville on roughly a triangle of land between Taylorsville Road, Tyler Lane, and Byron Avenue.
 It is bordered to the northwest by Seneca Gardens, to the west by Strathmoor Manor, and to the northeast by Bowman Field Regional Airport.

 According to the United States Census Bureau, Kingsley has a total area of 0.19 km2, all land.